-8. The Case Examiner has powers to make enquiries and obtain specialist advice (i.e. instruct experts) to help them determine whether information amounts to an Allegation.
+- 8. The Case Examiner has powers to make enquiries and obtain specialist advice (i.e. instruct experts) to help them determine whether information raises a question as to whether a Relevant Requirement has been breached.
 Where necessary the Case Examiner may seek legal advice.
-The enquiries and advice should be limited to assisting the Case Examiner with the determination of whether the information amounts to an Allegation.
+The enquiries and advice should be limited to assisting the Case Examiner with the determination of whether the information raises a question as to whether a Relevant Requirement has been breached. - 9.
+The Case Examiner will have regard to the Relevant Requirements (as defined in the AEP) and will assess whether the information received raises a question of a breach of these requirements.